CSCfi/csc-env-eff/slides/05_batch_jobs.md

 - why could your serial job benefit from being executed using CSC's resources instead of on your own computer?

     - part of a larger workflow
-    - data transfer FIXME: ehka tata voisi avata?
+    - avoid data transfer between CSC and your own computer
     - data sharing among other project members
     - CSC's software licensing
     - memory and/or disk demands